 The ideal lead to a salesperson is someone who has plenty of money, solo approval authority, a clear need, and an urgent timeframe.

 Now, consider the outcomes of effective public relations.
 Ultimately, we generate audiences who are aware of what we have to offer and trust in our brands and reputation.
 Awareness and trust are meta-qualities which influence a sale; no trust means the sale never even gets started.
 No awareness means the customer never enters the funnel at all.

 The outcomes of PR are so much higher in the funnel that the average salesperson doesn’t see them at all.
 Marketing – the process of converting qualified members of an audience into leads – sits between PR and sales.

 If public relations professionals want to demonstrate our worth downfunnel, how would we convert what we do into the language of sales?
-Using attribution analysis tools, we can help identify the value of the audience we create.
+Using PR Reporting and PR attribution analysis tools, we can help identify the value of the audience we create.

 - Budget: are our public relations efforts reaching a qualified audience that has budget?
 Tools like website visitor analytics can tell us if we’re reaching companies of the right size.

 - Authority: are our public relations efforts reaching an audience with authority?
 Look in your marketing automation software at the job titles of people coming into your marketing funnel.
 Are they the right people?

 - Need: does the audience we’re examining have clear needs?
 Are more visitors (audience) on key pages like services and product pages?

 - Timeframe: are our PR campaigns timed to known seasonality in our business sales cycle?
 Is coverage appearing when buyers are starting to shop or beginning the RFP process?

 With this information, you can start to identify if you’re reaching the right businesses and places with your PR efforts.